VirtusLab/tips/src/assets/tips/other.md

 Just try pasting any JSON as an input to a YAML&#10140;JSON (not the other way round!)
 [converter like this one](http://onlineyamltools.com/convert-yaml-to-json) ![](wrench) <br/>
 In particular, the below is a valid YAML
-(although not a valid JSON, since quotation around multi-word strings is missing):
+(although not a valid JSON, since quotations around strings are missing):

 > { <br/>
 > &nbsp;&nbsp; hello world: foo bar, <br/>